4 fool-proof student business ventures

 Probably the easiest place to start is approaching local businesses.
 Offer a heavily discounted rate at first and in time you’ll have a portfolio and will be able to increase your rates.

 Whatever your interest is, there is a market in the blogosphere that will be interested in your opinions.
-Check out our article on how to build a website here.
+Check out our guide on starting a website.

 Once you have a blog up and running, the really key thing is to find your niche and go with it.
 Blogs are all about finding an online identity, as that’s what attracts readers and increases the chances of brands seeking you out and wanting to be affiliated with you (which is where the green will come from!).